MillersvilleCS/geopod/README.txt

 6. The 'local destination' screen will come up

-  ~Do the following for each of the fields
+  ~do the following for each of the fields

     Destination
       Directory: where the remository will be cloned (you most likley want your eclipse workspace)